civol/HDLRuby/README.md

          47,82,99,13, 5,77,2,4]).(:my_circuit)
 ```

-As seen in the example above, a piece of code is passed as argument using the proc keyword.
+As seen in the example above, a piece of code is passed as an argument using the proc keyword.

 A second possible approach provided by HDLRuby is to declare a new data type with redefined addition and multiplication operators.
 For the case of a 16-bit saturated addition and multiplication the following generic data type can be defined (for signed computations):